jaxjs/jaxjs/README.md

 other similar JavaScript libraries.
 It provides a set of built-in tools to create, select and manipulate various DOM elements.
-It also provides the functionality to handle various other dynamic DOM features:
+It also provides the functionality to handle various other dynamic DOM features as well:

 * AJAX requests
 * Attributes
 * Cookies
-* CSS manipulation
+* CSS
 * Effects
 * Events
 * Storage